NOT-LPC/notlpc-concept/content/about/meetings/lpc-meetings.md

 ---
-title: Our meetings
+title: LPC meetings
-linktitle: Our meetings
+linktitle: LPC meetings
 description: North of Tyne Local Pharmaceutical Committee usually meets on the first Wednesday of Jan, Mar, May, Jul, Sep and Nov.

 date: 2018-07-07